nyanofthemoon/Celestials/docs/README.md

 - randomly create NPCs for "discovered" empty spaces
 - max NPCs equal amount of players

+*** Player resets
+- player can reset at any time
+-- realm will become an NPC
+-- messenger messages will be erased to save memory

 *** Every Realm Creation ; World Limits
 - Do we expand the world?
   Map Size should be Math.ceil(Math.sqrt(AMOUNT_OF_PLAYER_REALMS_EVEN-IF-THEY-ARE-NOW-NPCS*2))
 	If not, expand boundaries from (-X-1) to (X+1) and (-Y-1) to (Y+1)

+===

+What is persisted in memory ?
+- account information (god, decks, cards)
+- previous era information (name, number, results)
+- market trends per era and generation

+What is not persisted in memory ?
+- world map, circular deck shuffling
+- rulers, realms and counties
+- messenger messages
+-